-Analyses and actions
+Analysis and actions

 The customer agreed to carry out a Profile Mill Fingerprint service for the laying head of the wire rod mill.
 The plant runs on GE Rx 7i control system, and Nelco Drives, with a high speed data logger system (IBA) installed.
 The customer wanted to run the fingerprint for some specific material grades, where they face major issues.
 Accordingly, we collected plant running data from the data logging system, and control code back up from the GE system.